znck/virtualized/README.md

 ## Introduction

-Efficiently render large lists and tables
+Efficiently render large lists and tables.

 > **WARNING:** ⚠️ This is an experimental project.
-Wait for 1.0 release for using in production.
+Wait for 1.0 release for using in production but checkout cool [demo](https://virtualized.surge.sh).

 ## Install